Notes on the Geography of The Western United States: Downtown Dallas I

 The startlingly monumental Greenwood Cemetery was established in 1896 and is now wrapped in the new apartment blocks that fringe Uptown.

-No downtown Dallas street looks the way it did in 1900, but you don't have to go far to find a street that does.
-This is Elm a mile to the east, in the neighborhood called Deep Ellum, or Deep Elm.
+No downtown Dallas street looks the way it did in 1900, but you don't have to go far to find streets that do.
+This is Elm, a mile to the east in the neighborhood called Deep Ellum, or Deep Elm.

-The only survivor from that era on downtown Elm is Milliners Supply, which opened in 1911 and closed in 2005.
-A sign in the window suggests in 2007 that the building would make a fine restaurant.
+The only survivor from that era on Elm downtown is Milliners Supply, which opened in 1911 and closed in 2005.
+A sign in the window suggested in 2007 that the building would make a fine restaurant.
 Maybe.
-Customers could come from the hotel on the right, as well as from the city's tallest building (the Bank of America Building), which is just across the street.
+Customers could come from the hotel on the right, as well as from the Bank of America Building, just across the street.

-Another view of the building, cursed by a footprint that measures 25 feet by 150.
+Another view of the same building, cursed by an awkward footprint that measures 25 feet by 150.

 Detail at the entrance.

-And another, this one having survived conversion to a restaurant.
+And another, this one converted to a restaurant.

 More conversions in progress.